 The line drawings and photographs are gorgeous as well.

 I’m a sucker for unique natural areas, and now I know where Vermont’s largest peat bog is located, and where to see the most moose and the tallest trees.

 I learned about hiking trails and quiet ponds that I never knew existed, and I can’t wait to explore them all this summer!

 This book isn’t exactly for the casual adventurer, as it reads a bit like a textbook, but it’s extremely useful if you want to dig deep into the natural communities of Vermont for a deeper understanding of this special landscape.

 Scenic Driving Vermont: Exploring the State’s Most Spectacular Byways and Back Roads

-Scenic Driving Vermont is also a great starting point for photographers hoping to capture some of Vermont’s hidden magic, but you’ll learn a good deal of history, as well as some great ideas for hiking and picnicking.
+Scenic Driving Vermont by Stewart M. Green is also a great starting point for photographers hoping to capture some of Vermont’s hidden magic.

 Outdoors with Kids Maine, New Hampshire, and Vermont

 Subtitled 75 of the Best Hiking, Camping, and Paddling Trips, this book wasn’t around when my kids were little, but I wish it was.